skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/05_phases_of_an_agile_procurement.md

 #### Market research

 At the beginning of the procurement process for digital services, it can be difficult to have a good understanding of the large bucket of product development requirements.
 This is a great time to solicit feedback from the vendor community.
 When asking for vendor input, the government should be specific about the product goals.
-This will help the vendor community provide detailed feedback about how they would approach &mdash; and ultimately solve &mdash; some of the problems that the government will face when building out digital services.
+This will help the vendor community provide detailed feedback about how they would approach — and ultimately solve — some of the problems that the government will face when building out digital services.

 While it's valuable to see how industry would approach solutions, it's more important to see what skillsets they would require for their solutions.
-Ultimately, this is what the government should target for their procurement &mdash; the communities of practice that are required to deliver the product.
+Ultimately, this is what the government should target for their procurement — the communities of practice that are required to deliver the product.

 Engaging with vendors can be as formal as a request for information (RFI) or as informal as grabbing a cup of coffee and having a conversation.
 Vendors will be happy to provide information no matter the method.
 Typically, the more informal the engagement, the faster the turnaround is for answering requirement questions.
 Also, the informal nature can be helpful in putting a face to government employees and building stronger relationships with vendors.